SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets.md

 ![Info gauge widget](/images/users-guide/cockpit/cockpit-widget-info-gauge.png)

-You can select one data point for the gauge, and multiple data points shown with labels on the left side.
+You can select one data point for the gauge, and multiple data points shown with labels at the left side.

 ![Info gauge widget data point gauge](/images/users-guide/cockpit/cockpit-widget-data-gauge.png)